 A comprehensive knowledge and understanding of the anatomical structures and physiological processes associated with the components of animal anatomy and physiology covered in the course.
 A comprehensive knowledge and understanding of the practical aspects of the anatomical structures and physiological processes covered in the course.
 A comprehensive knowledge and understanding of the historical and current concepts of evolution.
-The ability to perform, analyse and interpret and report on practical work Assessment covered in the course.
-50% Continuous Assessment Mark Accoment 50% Formal end of module exam DP Requirement 40% Continuous Assessment Mark 80% Attendance in practical's and fieldwork
+The ability to perform, analyse and interpret and report on practical work A covered in the course.
+Assessment 50% Continuous Assessment Mark 50% Formal end of module exam DP Requirement 40% Continuous Assessment Mark 80% Attendance in practical's and fieldwork

-Title Animal Diversity Code 4ZOL212 Department Zoology Prerequisites 4ZOL111 & 4ZOL112 Co-requisites None Aim ories and evidence pert rersity of invertebrates and raining to the origin of major ips among them.
+Title Animal Diversity Code 4ZOL212 Department Zoology Prerequisites 4ZOL111 & 4ZOL112 Co-requisites None Aim To present the phylogeny, taxonomy and diversity of invertebrates and vertebrates including theories and evidence pertaining to the origin of major taxonomic groups and the phylogenetic relationships among them.
 Content Students achieving the objectives of this course will have a fundamental theoretical and practical knowledge of: The architectural pattern of an animal.
 Classification and phylogeny of animals.
 The Protozoa, Metazoa and radiate animals.
 The acoelomate and pseudocoelomate animals.
 The protostome coelomate animals including the Phylum Mollusca, Annelida and Arthropoda.
 The deuterostome coelomate animals including the Phylum Echinodermata, Hemichordata and Chordata, including the protochordates, fishes, amphibians, reptiles, birds and mammals.
 Human evolution.
 Outcomes Students achieving the objectives of this module will: He a broad knowledge of the phylogeny, taxonomy and diversity of animals.
 Have a practical knowledge of the anatomy, classification and identification of the major animal groups.
 Be able to continue with the study of any animal or group of animals at post graduate level.
-Assessment 50% Continuous Assessment Mark 50% Formal end of module exam DP 40% Continuous Assessm ent Mark Requirement 80% Attendance of practic
+Assessment 50% Continuous Assessment Mark 50% Formal end of module exam DP 40% Continuous Assessment Mark Requirement 80% Attendance of practical's and fieldwork

-Title Animal Ecology I Code 4ZOL311 Department Zoology Prerequisites 4ZOL212 Co-requisites None Aim To examine the major pri nciples of animal ec ology with specific reference to theoretical and applied a spects of terrestrial and freshwater ecosystems.
+Title Animal Ecology I Code 4ZOL311 Department Zoology Prerequisites 4ZOL212 Co-requisites None Aim To examine the major pri nciples of animal ec ology with specific reference to theoretical and applied aspects of terrestrial and freshwater ecosystems.
 Content Students achieving the objectives of this course will have a fundamental theoretical and practical knowledge of: Levels of ecological organization, ecosystems & the physical environment.
 The biosphere , global climate patte erns & world biomes.

 Environmental responses & ecological niche.
 Population ecology, reproductive strategies, equilibrium & regulation.
 Community ecology, structure, dominance, richness & succession.
 Availability & distribution of freshwater bodies in SA.
 Natural standing waters and lake succession.
 River hydrology, chemistry, the river continuum concept & functional feeding groups.
 Floodplains, catchments & inter-basin transfer schemes.
 Dams and the change from river to lake.
 11. Freshwater conservation, management and the Water Act.
-Outcomes Students achieving the objectives of this module will: Outcomes Understand the underlying theory and practice of terrestrial and freshwater ecology.
+Outcomes Students achieving the objectives of this module will: 1.
+Understand the underlying theory and practice of terrestrial and freshwater ecology.
 2. Have a fundamental knowledge of the types and importance of different terrestrial and freshwater ecosystems in SA.
 3. Be able to conduct ecological research including sampling, data collection, analysis, interpretation and presentation.
-Assessment 50% Continuous Assessment Mark 50% Formal end of module exam DP Requirement 40% Continuous Assessment Mark 2.
-Roganomont 80% Attendance of practical's and fieldwork 1 00 % Attendance of practical 3 and fieldwork
+Assessment 50% Continuous Assessment Mark 50% Formal end of module exam DP Requirement 40% Continuous Assessment Mark 80% Attendance of practical's and fieldwork